revaturelabs/interviewquestions/Java/Exception Handling/CustomExceptions.md

+## Custom Exceptions

 1:What is use of Custom Exceptions?

 <details><summary><b> Show Answer</b></summary>
 <details><summary><b> Explanation</b></summary>
 > - When we create our own exceptions that are derived classes of the `Exception` class is known as custom exception or user-defined exception.
 > - Custom exceptions are used to customize the exception according to the user needs.

 </details>